emmanuelnk/RESTful-Typescript-Koa/README.md

 ### API Design
 This project follows scalable project structure and RESTful best practices.

-- The `routes` call controllers
+- The `routes` call controllers.
 - The `controllers` choose what `services` to execute.
-No business logic goes in the `controllers`
+No business logic goes in the `controllers`.
-- The `services` handle the business logic as well as database layer access.
+- The `services` handle the business logic as well as database layer access via `entities`.
 - `entites` contain the entity models for database access

 ### Rate Limiting